cherry-leki/JointReorientation/README.md

 # Joint re-orientation on skinned mesh
 This Maya script sets the orientation of each joint to be identity while preserving the hierarchy and skinning info.
-We used the script to fix the orientation value of joint at binding pose to be identity.
+We used the script to modify the orientation value of the joint to identify in the binding pose.
 The code is tested in Maya 2018 and 2019
 ![Alt text](ResultImage.png)